You Can Lose Weight, One Small Habit at a Time

 Improving your health is a great reason.
 If that inspires you, terrific!
 But if it doesn't, try picking something more concrete and immediately noticeable.

-If you're drinking water instead of soda, one way you could motivate yourself is to save the money you'd spend on soda to splurge on something you don't usually get for yourself.
-A lottery ticket?
+If you want to drink water instead of soda, one way you could motivate yourself is to save the money you'd spend on soda to splurge on something you don't usually get for yourself.
+New music?
 A special magazine?

 Your motivation can also be more about how you feel or think.
-Maybe you feel more healthy and natural when you drink water.
+Maybe you feel healthier and more natural when you drink water.

 Create a trigger to remind you what to do.
 You may think of a trigger as something negative that leads you to an unhealthy activity.
-Like feeling sad can be a trigger to overeat.
+For instance, feeling sad can be a trigger to overeat.
 But a trigger can also be positive.

 You can use a trigger to remind you to do your chosen habit.
 It can be as simple as setting an alarm or selecting a good place to stick a note.